 The Chemistry Has ... group emerged from the Working Group group and works on various projects (see the bottom of this page).

 Chemical reactions control processes in living and inanimate nature.
 Chemistry is therefore a science of nature, in short: a natural science.
-In addition, the knowledge of chemistry, like that of physics or biology, is used industrially to manufacture and improve many products of our daily life.
-At best, the public appreciates their benefits and knows their risks.
-From our point of view, the GDCh should do more to convey chemical knowledge in a generally understandable way and to address controversial topics.
+In addition, the knowledge of chemistry, like that of physics or biology, is used industrially to manufacture and improve many of the products we use in our daily lives.
+At best, the public appreciates their advantages and knows their risks.
+In our view, the GDCh should do more to convey chemical knowledge in a way that is generally understandable and to address controversial topics.

-For this purpose, the "Chemistry is..." working group was founded, which aims to arouse interest in chemistry and explain chemistry issues in relation to everyday life.
-Contributions can range from newspaper columns to science slams.
+For this purpose, the working group "Chemistry is..." was founded, which aims to arouse interest in chemistry and explain chemistry issues in relation to everyday life.
+The contributions can range from newspaper columns to science slams.
 They are aimed at both young people and adults.
-They should neither embellish nor demonize chemistry and its achievements, but rather present them with facts.
-In this way, the working group contributes to the fact that new technologies in which chemistry plays a role can be discussed in a topical in public.
+They are not intended to gloss over or demonize chemistry and its achievements, but to present them using facts.
+In this way, the working group helps to ensure that new technologies in which chemistry plays a role can be discussed in a topical in public.

-The activities of the working group include the development of the cartoons, the creation of the film Straßenstars Chemie and the implementation of four ChemSlams so far in 2021, 2019, 2017 and 2015.
+The working group 's activities include developing the cartoons, creating the film Street Stars Chemistry and conducting four ChemSlams so far in 2021, 2019, 2017 and 2015.
 The last ChemSlam took place on August 30, 2021 as part of the GDCh Science Forum Chemistry.

-If you are interested in working in the working group "Chemie ist...", please contact the speaker of the working group Philipp Spitzer ( contact).
+If you are interested in working in the working group "Chemistry is...", please contact the spokesperson of the working group Philipp Spitzer ( Contact).

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.